sam-lopata/enersense_test_task/README.md

 API documentation is accessible on `http://localhost:8000/docs`

-API is accessible on `http://localhost:8000/`
+API is accessible on `http://localhost:8000/` and it has 2 endpoints:
+- `/` - which returns paginated results and assepts `page` and `size` query parameters.
+- `/all` - which returns all results upi to 10000 records

 To run publisher
 ```